Kraisie/RoleWatcher/README.md

 ### Prerequisites

 While not specifically needed a basic understanding of computers, databases (SQL) and web traffic will help you a lot.
-It might be not that easy otherwise, especially if you need to code the [Forum role API](#forum-role-api) yourself.
+It might not be that easy otherwise, especially if you need to code the [Forum role API](#forum-role-api) yourself.

 #### Forum IDs

 Your forum needs to have user and role IDs that are numeric and start by 1.
 Your highest possible ID should be 2<sup>
 63</sup>-1.
 If your forum uses so called "Snowflakes" as IDs there might be issues as Discord uses that ID system too.
-While duplicates between forum IDs and Discord IDs are very unlikely they can happen if your forum uses them as well. \
+While duplicates between forum IDs and Discord IDs are very unlikely they can happen if your forum uses them as well.

 #### Forum user name